aws-cloudformation/aws-cloudformation-resource-providers-codeartifact/README.md

 These resource providers can be tested by running the following commands through the AWS CLI for each of the Domain and Repository resources.
 The commands use a link to the Beta resource zip file stored in S3 to add these resources as private resource types to your AWS account.

-\> As these resource providers are not part of the public AWS namespace, standard CloudFormation pricing applies after the 1,000 Free Tier handler operations each month.
-For more information on CloudFormation pricing, see https://aws.amazon.com/cloudformation/pricing/.
+**As these resource providers are not part of the public AWS namespace, standard CloudFormation pricing applies after the 1,000 Free Tier handler operations each month.
+For more information on CloudFormation pricing, see https://aws.amazon.com/cloudformation/pricing/.**

 \> `us-east-1` is used as the region in the examples below, but any region supported by CodeArtifact can be used.

 ## Register a CodeArtifact domain resource provider with the AWS CLI

-ADD EXAMPLE CLI COMMAND for domain
+Run this command to register a private resource for `AWSdevToolsBeta::CodeArtifact::Domain` in `us-east-1`

 ```
 aws cloudformation register-type \
      --region us-east-1 \